Updated: February 20th, 2024

 - See MyJSOE Major Change Application for the timeline and all application deadlines

-- For the Summer 2023 cycle, there will not be any spots available.
-The JSOE Application for the CSE Selective Major process will not be available for students to apply in Summer 2023 for this reason.
+- For the Summer 2023 cycle, there were not any spots available.
+The JSOE Application for the CSE Selective Major process was not available for students to apply in Summer 2023 for this reason.